ddombro3/Anti-Forensics/README.md

 CVE-2024-7448 is Improper Neutralization of Special Elements used in an OS Command ('OS Command Injection').

-For example in windows OS the "&" operator acts as a command seperator, this intructs the OS to sequentially run two or more commands when seperated by the "&" operator.
+In windows OS the "&" operator acts as a command seperator, this intructs the OS to sequentially run two or more commands when seperated by the "&" operator.
 For example "dir & echo Done" lists files and then immediately prints "Done".
 This operator will be useful in the section below.

 # Suspected Attack Flow